 France Work Visa Cost: Complete Fee Breakdown for 2026

 The French work visa is not cheap — and it got significantly more expensive on May 1, 2026, when the government raised residence permit fees across the board.
-Between the visa application, timbre fiscal, validation tax, sworn translations, and your employer's hiring tax, the total "cost of entry" for a standard employee now exceeds EUR 800 for the applicant alone, with the employer paying an additional EUR 1,000-2,500 on top.
+Including the first residence-card issuance, the total "cost of entry" for a standard employee can exceed EUR 800 for the applicant alone, with the employer paying an additional EUR 1,000-2,500 on top.

 Here is every fee, who pays it, and when it is due.